gotsysdba/oracle-ords-operator/docs/examples/multi_pool.md

 # Example: Multipool, Multidatabase using a TNS Names file

 This example walks through using the **ORDS Operator** with multiple databases using a TNS Names file.
-Keep in mind all pools are running in the same pod, changing the configuration of one pool will require an outage of all pools for that configuration to be implemented.
+Keep in mind that all pools are running in the same Pod, therefore, changing the configuration of one pool will require a recycle of all pools.

 ### Install ORDS Operator